 9. Don’t give up on your personal identity.

 I’m a mom, a wife, a daughter, a sister, a blogger, a writer, a friend, a teacher, a martial artist… I’m a ton of things.
 When I started working from home and subsequently homeschooling, one great piece of advice I heard from a lot of people was to keep doing most of the things I’d been doing.

 I still go to tae kwon do class – in fact, more often now that I’m not engaged in a homework battle every evening.
 And I’m better for it.

-Showing my daughter that I’m a real person with real interests helps HER develop into a unique individual with her own interests, I firmly believe.
+Showing my son that I’m a real person with real interests helps HER develop into a unique individual with her own interests, I firmly believe.